axibase/atsd/rule-engine/functions-rules.md

 ## Overview

-The `rule` functions provide a way to check windows created by other rules.
-The matching windows can contain data for series that are different from the series in the current window.
-These functions can be used for correlation purposes.
+These functions check windows created by other rules.
+Matching windows can contain data for series that differ from the series in the current window.
+Use these functions for correlation purposes.

-Windows are matched using their [grouping](grouping.md) tags, irrespective of tags present in the last command.
+Windows are matched using [grouping](grouping.md) tags, irrespective of tags present in the last command.
 For example, if the window is grouped by entity and tags `t1` and `t2` and the expression checks for `tags.t3 NOT LIKE ""`, such an expression returns `false` even if `t3` is present in the last command because `t3` is not included in the grouping tags.

 The current window is excluded from matching.